 The claims of Jesus Christ force us to choose.
 As Lewis stated, we cannot put Jesus in the category of being just a great religious leader or good moral teacher.
 This former skeptic challenges us to make up our own minds about Jesus, stating,

 “You must make your choice.
 Either this man was, and is, the Son of God: or else a madman or something worse.
 You can shut Him up for a fool, you can spit at Him and kill him as a demon or you can fall at his feet and call Him Lord and God.
 But let us not come with any patronizing nonsense about His being a great human teacher.
 He has not left that open to us.
 He did not intend to.”

 In Mere Christianity, Lewis explores the options regarding the identity of Jesus, concluding that he is exactly who he claimed to be.
 His careful examination of the life and words of Jesus led this great literary genius to renounce his former atheism and become a committed Christian.

 The greatest question in human history is, “Who is the real Jesus Christ?”
-Bono, Lewis, and countless others have concluded that God visited our planet in human form.
-But if that is true, then we would expect him to be alive today.
-And that is exactly what his followers believe.
+Lewis and countless others have concluded that God visited our planet in human form.
+Clearly, if Jesus is God, he is the only one who can answer life’s most important questions: